docs-dev/docs/cookbook/express/file-uploading.md

 });
 ```

 *Et voilà!*.
-Now we have a FeathersJS file storage service working, with support for traditional multipart uploads, and a variety of storage options to choose.
+Now we have a docs-dev file storage service working, with support for traditional multipart uploads, and a variety of storage options to choose.

 **Simply awesome.**